dexter0175/js-assignments/README.md

 ```
 Resolve this task using the following [TDD steps](https://en.wikipedia.org/wiki/Test-driven_development#Test-driven_development_cycle):
 * Run unit tests and make sure that everything is OK and there are no failing tests.
 * Read the task description in the comment above the function.
 Try to understand the idea.
-If you got it you are to write unit test first, but unit tests are already prepared :) Skip step with writing unit tests.
+* If you got it you are to write unit test first, but unit tests are already prepared :) Skip step with writing unit tests.
 * Remove the throwing error line from function body
 ```javascript
      throw new Error('Not implemented');
 ```
 and run the unit tests again.
 Find one test failed (red).
 Now it's time to fix it!
 * Implement the function by any way and verify your solution by running tests until the failed test become passed (green).
-* Your solution work, but now time to refactor it.
+* Your solution works, but now time to refactor it.
 Try to make your code as pretty and simple as possible keeping up the test green.
 * Once you can't improve your code and tests are passed you can commit your solution.
-* Push your updates to github server and check if tests passed on [travis-ci](https://travis-ci.org/<accountname>/js-assignments/builds).
 * If everything is OK you can try to resolve the next task.

 ### How to debug tasks